I am the Director of Student Experience and Progression for the PPE programme at Warwick.

 I am interested in pretty much all normative matters at all levels: political, moral, legal as well as metaethical questions and issues in the philosophy of language.
 Flowing out of my thesis I have done work on the Frege-Geach problem, the best way to construe moral realism, and how to make a case for analytic naturalism about moral facts.
 Recently I've become interested in what our treatment of animals reveals about their moral status.
 I'm also developing a new way of understanding moral metaphysics by exploiting insights from the philosophy of science.

-This term I will be teaching Principles of Political Economy: Philosophy and Politics and convening Introduction to Philosophy.
+This year I will be teaching Principles of Political Economy: Philosophy and Politics; PPE Interdisciplinary Topics and convening Introduction to Philosophy.